BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 SAS7BDAT files consist of binary encoded data.
 Data files encoded in this format often have the extension '.sas7bdat'.
 The name 'SAS7BDAT' is not official, but is used throughout this document to refer to SAS database files formatted according to the descriptions below.

-There appear to be significant differences in the SAS7BDAT format across operating systems and computer hardware platforms (32bit vs. 64bit).
+There are significant differences in the SAS7BDAT format across operating systems and computer hardware platforms (32bit vs. 64bit).
 See the section on `platform differences`_ for more details.
-The format described below applies to the majority of the collection of test files referenced in ``data/sas7bdat.sources.RData`` directory (i.e. files associated with 32bit and some 64bit builds of SAS for Microsoft Windows).
+The format described below is sufficient to read all the entire collection of test files referenced in ``data/sas7bdat.sources.RData`` directory (i.e. files associated with 32bit and some 64bit builds of SAS for Microsoft Windows, and **u64** SAS versions).
+This includes files created with COMPRESS=CHAR.
+The format described here is probably not sufficient to **write** SAS7BDAT format files, due to the many unknown fields.

 The figure below illustrates the overall structure of the SAS7BDAT database.
 Each file consists of a header (length := LH), followed by PC pages, each of length PS bytes (PC and PS are shorthand for 'page count' and 'page size' respectively, and are used to denote these quantities throughout this document).::